xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

       In this note, I want to give a few examples to show some of the hidden beauties I like a lot.
 And I hope you can learn them from reading this note if you don't know yet.
-Hopefully, the example list can go longer with time and more exploration.
+Hopefully, the example list can grow longer with time and more exploration.

 .. _example_1: